 To create your first sketch, select Top View with the compass.
 Disable Grid Snap by pressing F9.
 Now type “line” and press Enter.
 This will enable the Line command.

 With AutoCAD, you can simply type in the first letters of any command.
 The software will autocomplete or show any available commands.
 When you have entered the line command, it asks you to specify the first point.
 You can now either select a random point in your DrawSpace or enter the coordinates.
 Enter 0 for X-Coordinate, change to Y-Coordinate by pressing Tab, enter 0 as well and confirm your coordinates by pressing Enter.
 You have now selected the center of the coordinate system as Start.

 Now move your mouse to the positive side of the X-Axis.
 You can now see how the coordinate input changed to Polar coordinates.
 Enter 25 for the length of the line by pressing Tab you can switch to the angular input.
 Try sketching a square for starting.
 When you have returned to the center, press Escape to end the line command.

 To select objects, you can click on them.
 Unselect by holding down the “Shift” key and clicking again.
-Select multiple objects by left clicking and moving from left to right.
+Select multiple objects by left-clicking and moving from left to right.
 This will select all objects fully enclosed within the blue rectangle.
-When you drag from right to left you will select all objects touched by the green rectangle.
-Click again to confirm selection.
-Clicking and holding the left mouse button will enable the lasso, which lets you select a in a random shape.
+When you drag from right to left, you will select all objects touched by the green rectangle.
+Click again to confirm the selection.
+Clicking and holding the left mouse button will enable the lasso, which lets you select a random shape.

 In the upper toolbar, you can find all drawing tools.
 You can either type in the command or click on the tool you want to use in the next steps.
 Coordinates, values, and angles are separated by a dash like so: X/Y/Angle°.
 You do not need to set ° to an angle when entering it in AutoCAD.